waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Test 2 (Falsification Attempt):** Used the verified `find_path_to_target` tool to attempt a path to a specific unseen tile, (31, 8).
 *   **Result:** The tool failed to find a path.
 *   **Conclusion:** The unseen tiles are confirmed to be currently unreachable, likely located across the large body of water.
 I will ignore future system alerts for this map unless I gain a new traversal ability like Surf.

+# XIV.
+Falsification Tests
+- **Hypothesis:** `WALL` tiles are always impassable.
+  - **Test:** Attempt to walk into a `WALL` tile from all four directions.
+  - **Status:** Untested.

+# XV.
+Untested Assumptions (Revised)
+- **The Elder has HM05 Flash:** My primary goal is based on this assumption.
+  - **Alternative Hypothesis:** The Elder gives a different item, or nothing, and Flash is acquired elsewhere (e.g., related to the Route 36 tree).
+  - **Test to Disprove:** If I cannot find a path to the Elder after thoroughly exploring all options in Sprout Tower, I will abandon this goal and pivot to investigating the Route 36 tree.